Retrograde Planets in Vedic Astrology

 What do retrograde planets mean in Vedic astrology?

-Retrograde planets appear to move backward in the sky from Earth's perspective.
-In Vedic astrology, retrograde planets gain extra strength (considered as if exalted) and bring karmic lessons, introspection, and revisiting of past themes.
-They indicate areas where we need to go inward and complete unfinished business.
+Retrograde planets appear to move backward in the sky.
+In Vedic astrology, retrograde planets gain extra strength and bring karmic lessons, introspection, and revisiting of past themes.

 Which planets go retrograde?

 Mercury, Venus, Mars, Jupiter, and Saturn all go retrograde periodically.
-The shadow planets Rahu and Ketu are always in retrograde motion.
+Rahu and Ketu are always retrograde.
 The Sun and Moon never go retrograde.

 Are retrograde planets bad in Vedic astrology?

 No, retrograde planets are not inherently bad in Vedic astrology.
-Unlike Western astrology which often views retrogrades negatively, Vedic astrology considers them powerful and strengthened.
-However, they do bring introspection, delays, and the need to revisit past issues in their significations.
+They are considered powerful and strengthened, bringing introspection, delays, and the need to revisit past issues.

 How do retrograde planets affect birth charts?

 Retrograde planets in birth charts indicate areas of past-life karma and unfinished business.
-They make you internalize the planet's energy, creating deep introspection in that area.
-Results may be delayed but are often more profound and lasting when they manifest.
+They make you internalize the planet's energy, creating deep introspection.